happyputi/BDF-manual-en-new/source/guide/SCF.rst

 Self-consistent fields of BDF include the Hartree-Fock and Kohn-Sham methods.

-Restrictive Hartree-Fock method
+Restricted Hartree-Fock method (RHF)
 -----------------------------------------------------------------

-An example of the restrictive Hatree-Fock method (RHF) is mentioned in the section <FirstExample> and will not be repeated here.
+An example of the restricted Hatree-Fock method (RHF) is mentioned in the section <FirstExample> and will not be repeated here.

-Non-restrictive Hartree-Fock method
+Unrestricted Hartree-Fock method (UHF)
 -----------------------------------------------------------------

 For systems with unpaired electrons, the UHF method is required, and the restricted open-shell Hartree-Fock method can also be used, see below.
-For odd-numbered electron systems, the BDF defaults to a spin multiplicity of 2 and is calculated using UHF.
+For odd-numbered electron systems, the BDF set the spin multiplicity to 2 in UHF on default.
 For example, calculate the :math:'\ce{C3H5}' numerator,

 .. code-block:: bdf